Judas Iscariot Betrayed Jesus at the Last Supper — But Why?

 This can also be applied to our own world today.
 As things appear to be falling apart, they’re really just falling into place.
 Just as we’ve been reminded in this passage.
 All the things that are occurring in this world must happen to fulfill all that God has spoken of through His prophets and His Son.

-(Verses 33-35) As John often does in his recordings, He begins a chapter on one theme, in this case the theme of love and he circles back to it at the end of the chapter.
+(Verses 33-35) As John often does in his recordings, He begins a chapter on one theme, in this case the theme of love.
+Then he circles back to it at the end of the chapter.

 “Having loved his own who were in the world, he loved them to the end.”